spring-attic/spring-net-codeconfig/readme.txt

-The Spring Code Config project for .NET, Release 1.0.1 (4/26/2011)
+The Spring.NET CodeConfig project, Release 1.0.1 (4/26/2011)
 --------------------------------------------------------------------
 https://github.com/SpringSource/spring-net-codeconfig

 1. INTRODUCTION

-The 1.0.1 release of Spring Code Config for NET provides:
+The 1.0.1 release of Spring.NET CodeConfig provides:

      * the ability to configure a Spring container using standard .NET code instead of or in addition to XML configuration